lloda/ra-ra/README.md

 * Linear algebra, quaternions, etc. Those things belong in other libraries.
-The library includes a dual number implementation but it's more of a demo of how to use user types with the library.
+The library includes a dual number implementation but it's more of a demo of how to adapt user types to the library.

 * Sparse arrays.
 These are fundamentally different and probably belong somewhere else.
 I'm not entirely sure though.
 You'd still want to mix & match with dense